kingsdigitallab/zoonyper/README.md

 **Zoonyper** is a Python library, designed to make it easy for users to import and process Zooniverse annotations and their metadata in your own Python code.
 It is especially designed for use in [Jupyter Notebooks](https://jupyter.org/).

 ## Purpose
+The [Zooniverse citizen science platform's Project Builder](https://www.zooniverse.org/lab) allows anyone to create crowdsourced tasks using uploaded or [imported images](https://blogs.bl.uk/digital-scholarship/2022/04/importing-images-into-zooniverse-with-a-iiif-manifest-introducing-an-experimental-feature.html) and other media.
+However, its flexibility means that the data created can be difficult to process.

-Zoonpyter can process the output files from the Zooniverse citizen science platform, and facilitate data wrangling, compression, and output into JSON and CSV files.
-The output files can then be more easily used in e.g. Observable visualisations.
+Zoonpyter can help process the output files from the Zooniverse citizen science platform, and facilitate data wrangling, compression, and output into JSON and CSV files.
+The output files can then be more easily used in e.g. Observable visualisations, Excel and other tools.

 ## Background